This post contains affiliate links. That means if you click on the link and purchase the item, I will receive a commission at no extra cost to you.

 Arequipa vs. Huaraz Cost of Living Winner: Huaraz

-Huaraz is only an 8 hour bus ride from Lima.
-That makes it easy to visit when you fly into the country or before you leave.
-Peru is HUGE and the distances are often deceiving.
+Peru is huge and the distances are often deceiving.
+If you get to ambitious when planning your trip you could spend days just sitting on buses.
+Luckily, Huaraz is only an 8 hour bus ride from Lima which makes it easy to visit when you fly into the country or before you leave.

 Arequipa vs. Huaraz Location Winner: Huaraz